-The state park features 250 hectares of pristine coastal reserve with excellent surfing beaches.
-It features stunning views in all directions, and a range of public recreation facilities consistent with environmental conservation.
+The state park features 250 hectares of the pristine coastal reserve with excellent surfing beaches.
+It features stunning views in all directions and a range of public recreation facilities consistent with environmental conservation.

 The popular Killalea Beach known as 'The Farm' is famous with surfers throughout the region.
 It was declared a national surfing reserve in June 2009.
-The beaches are not patrolled, however, there are beautifully landscaped picnic areas located in the park with barbecues and public amenities for the family to enjoy.
-The park also features bush and coastal walking trails, and is within hiking distance of Bass Point Reserve and Shellharbour Village.
+The beaches are not patrolled.
+However, there are beautifully landscaped picnic areas in the park with barbecues and public amenities for the family to enjoy.
+The park also features bush and coastal walking trails and is within the Bass Point Reserve and Shellharbour Village distance.

 Download the "Tread Shellharbour" app for some history and take a virtual tour.